-Given all of the economic turmoil of 2020, businesses across the country have had to rethink and innovate or consider closing up shop altogether.
+As the pandemic continues to provide economic uncertainty, businesses across the country have had to rethink, innovate or consider closing up shop altogether.
 If your business falls into the latter category, you might be thinking about bankruptcy as a way to resolve outstanding debts and clear your slate.
-Before doing so, it’s worth understanding the basics of the three main types of business bankruptcy: Chapter 7, 11, and 13 and how they can affect you, your employees, and your future.
+Before doing so, it’s worth understanding the basics of the three main types of bankruptcy: Chapter 7, 11, and 13 and how they can affect you, your employees, and your future.

 How Does Chapter 7 Bankruptcy Work?

-If your business cannot sustain a regular income, your debts are mounting, and you foresee closing down entirely as the best option, it may be worth exploring Chapter 7.
-In this proceeding, you may be subject to the “means test,” which will determine if you meet the income requirements to qualify for Chapter 7 if you are operating your business as a sole proprietorship.
-If the business is incorporated, a partnership, an LLC, or any other type of non-individual, the means test is inapplicable.
-This bankruptcy proceeding is often referred to as “liquidation” because a court-appointed trustee takes possession of the business’ assets and sells them to pay as many creditors as possible (liquidating the assets).
-After all of the assets are sold and creditors paid, you, as the business owner, would receive a discharge from any remaining debts.
-An important consideration when filing a business, Chapter 7, is that only individuals are eligible for Chapter 7 discharges.
+If business debts are mounting, your operation cannot sustain regular income, and you foresee closing down entirely as the best option, Chapter 7 could be a viable option.
+If you are a sole proprietor, you may be subject to a “means test,” which will determine if you meet the income requirements to qualify for Chapter 7.
+If your business is a corporation, a limited liability company, or if you are a sole proprietor whose debts are not predominantly consumer debts, you will not be subject to the means test.
+A Chapter 7 bankruptcy proceeding is often referred to as a liquidation because a court-appointed trustee takes possession of the business’ assets and sells them in order to pay as many creditors as possible (liquidating the assets).
+After all the assets are sold and creditors paid, sole proprietors would receive a discharge from any remaining debts.
+Partnerships, corporations, and other entities are not eligible for discharge.

 How Does Chapter 11 Bankruptcy Work?